Complete Guide to ML System Design Interviews

 Select a model that best addresses the problem, matches available data, and optimizes efficiency, accuracy, sensitivity, and interpretability tradeoffs.

-Step 4: Train and evaluate the model
+Step 4: Training and Evaluating

 Select a model and decide on an optimizer algorithm, metrics for monitoring, and hyperparameters tuning.

-Certain models may allow fine-tuning of pre-trained models instead of training from scratch.
+Specific models may allow fine-tuning of pre-trained models instead of training from scratch.

 Present your evaluation plan to your interviewer, considering where your model will be used and how an incorrect prediction could impact users.